How to Transfer Large Sums of Money Internationally

 Compare providers before you need to send

 Open accounts with 2-3 specialist providers at least a week before your transfer.
 Verification takes 1-3 business days.
 Compare their live rates for your specific amount and currency pair -- rates vary by provider and by the amount you're sending.
+See our ranked list of providers on the companies page.

 2